Information for residents and business

 • Review and consider alternative evacuation points and assembly areas as these may not be accessible on New Year’s Eve.

 • Talk with your employees and contractors about alternative access arrangements.
-Tell your service providers about alternative pick-up and drop-off locations.
+Tell your service providers about alternative pick-up and drop-off locations and road closure times.

 • Communicate to any ticket holders attending events in the northern part of the city to arrive before 7pm or they may not be able to get in.